-This is the “mark of the beast” referred to in Revelation 13:16-18.
+This topic is about the “mark of the beast” referred to in the book of Revelation.
 The mark is given by the second “beast” of Revelation 13 which is also identified by the number “666.”
 There is probably more rubbish, complete nonsense, wild speculations, mystical notions, fanciful theories and fantastical conjurings of man written about this topic than anything else in the entire Bible.
 Even those who don’t read or believe the Bible or even believe in God seem to know what this mark is, and they are happy to tell you all about it – and it’s always wrong of course.
 The wildly popular (among both heathens and Christians) teachings and musings are that this mark will be a chip implant, tattoo or barcode on your forehead or hand; these are complete nonsense.
 This brings up a good point, which shouldn’t even have to be said, but seems necessary: do not get your Christian doctrine and Bible interpretation from secular sources!
 You’re in for a world of trouble and deception if you do so, and yet I see it happening all the time.

 First, let’s talk about the symbolism and meaning of this passage; only after this is established can we then talk about the possible fulfillments (near and far) of this mark and discuss its applicability to us today.